7 Best Tours in Cadiz

 Comfortable shoes| ©Alexandra Tran

-Cadiz is a city with a large influx of tourists in summer, so if you are planning to visit in high season or during the summer months I advise you to book your excursions in advance and organise an itinerary to get the most out of your visit and avoid delays.
+Cadiz is a city with a large influx of tourists in summer, so if you plan to visit in high season or during the summer months I advise you to book tours in advance and organise an itinerary to get the most out of your visit and avoid delays.

 I also recommend that if you have the chance, don't miss out on a tour of the old town, the Caleta Beach and a boat trip around the Bay of Cadiz, as discovering the city's skyline from the water is a very interesting experience.